nedelec/cytosim-2017/extra/cygwin.md

 This will allow 'play' to send display information to display 0 which will address the default X11 server.
 This command should be run once every time a new cygwin terminal is opened, otherwise 'play' will fail with a message "failed to open display".

+### Starting

+Cytosim will only work within Cygwin, and not directly under Windows.

+This means that Cytosim should be started from the Cygwin terminal window.
+It cannot be started from the Windows command line, and you can close the Windows/MS-DOS command prompt.

 Author: Daniel Cortes and Francois Nedelec, 3 March 2018